 While the term 'ecosystem approach' is used infrequently, the ideas behind it are already reflected in the projects and initiatives of various professions, social movements and public policies.
 These include, for example, measures to ensure the sustainable management of natural resources in Wales.
 The ideas are also reflected in many principles of good design and planning for the built and natural environments.

-Our guidance and tools page provides links to resources on how to apply the ecosystem approach, and how it is relevant in different environmental settings.
+Our Resources by theme page provides links to resources on how to apply the ecosystem approach, and how it is relevant in different environmental settings.

 This is our infographic to summarise the ecosystem approach.